THE MOST CROOKED TOWN IN BRITAIN?

 There is something surreal about Blackpool.
 And people did die.

-Corruption and corporate do not appear in annual reports just as Mixie Walsh did not issue a financial analysis.
+Corruption does not appear in annual reports just as Mixie Walsh did not issue a financial analysis.
 What we have is a glimpse of a system that is baroque and combines the genteel villainy of Ealing Comedy with occasional death.

 REFLECTIONS ON CRIME